Sunday, January 24, 2016

 Toni Kroos

 Nicknamed Schnix by fans and teammates, Schneider started out at his hometown club Carl Zeiss Jena and made a name for himself during his decade-long stint at Bayer Leverkusen.
 He earned the nickname "The White Brazilian" for his dribbling and passing skills as well as his accurate free kicks and corners.
-Capped 81 times.
-He was a key player at the WC Finals in 2006.
+He was capped 81 times between 1999 and 2006.
+He was a key player at the World Cup Finals in 2002 and 2006.

 CM: Michael Ballack